d12frosted/elpa-mirror/stable-melpa/casual-bookmarks-readme.txt

-Casual Bookmarks is an opinionated Transient-based porcelain for Emacs Bookmarks.
+Casual Bookmarks is an opinionated Transient-based user interface for Emacs Bookmarks.

 INSTALLATION
 (require 'casual-bookmarks) ;; optional